novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 # Python Implementation

-Almost the same implementation in Python takes much langer to train the model.
+Almost the same implementation in Python takes much longer to train the model.
 Although, we are using a bit more advanced optimizer such as `Adam`.

 ```python